+NPAC SMS shall provide a mechanism to end the continuous retries for a message queued to a Service Provider’s XML Interface.

 Recovery –

 The following section defines Recovery functionality supported by the NPAC SMS to SOA interface and NPAC SMS to LSMS interface.

+Note: This sub-section is a CMIP specific concept and only applies to the CMIP interface.
+For the XML interface, messages are retried until successful.